DerekGooding/DevBrewLabs.Evalis/README.md

 - CONTAINS - Checks if a string contains another string.
 For example: CONTAINS("AlphaX", "pha")  // true
 - STARTSWITH - Checks if a string starts with the provided string.
 Accepts third (optional) parameter as boolean to match case.
 Default = false.
 For example: STARTSWITH("AlphaX", "Al", true)  // true
 - ENDSWITH - Checks if a string starts with the provided string.
 Accepts third (optional) parameter as boolean to match case.
 Default = false.
 For example: ENDSWITH("AlphaX", "Al")  // false
+- REPLACE - Returns a new string in which all occurences of the specified string are replaced by another string.
+Accepts fourth (optional) parameter as boolean to replace only first occurence.
+For example: REPLACE("test test", "test", "best", false) // best test

 #### DateTime Formulas
 - TODAY - Returns system date.
 For example: TODAY() // 28-04-2023